-Elementary students are provided with a wide range of learning experiences to enhance their technology, critical thinking, problem-solving, and innovative skills.
+High school students are provided with a wide range of learning experiences to enhance their technology, critical thinking, problem-solving, and innovative skills.
 Students are trained in the safe and responsible use of technology and network to mold them into digital citizens.
-Students learning onsite are required to bring their electronic devices part of the BYOD program.
-Students use technology in daily lessons for the following purposes: collaborative learning, independent class work and reading, and completion of written outputs and assessments.
 On a daily basis, students have the opportunity to access a wide range of e-learning platforms to further enhance their learning experience.
-Students and parents have access to the following digital platforms: IXL, Think Central, Seesaw, Google Classroom, Achieve3000, IReadArabic, Pearson Realize, among others.
+Students and parents have access to the following digital platforms: IXL, Think Central, Seesaw, Google Classroom, Achieve3000, IReadArabic, Reading Street, Inspire Science, and MyHRW.